^

 How to prevent enterocolitis?

-Prognosis of the outcome of the disease
+Prognosis of the disease outcome

 You are reporting a typo in the following text: